-The NBCommunicator is published weekly when school is in session by the President's Office to keep students and faculty informed of current announcements.
+The NBCommunicator is published weekly when school is in session by the president's office to keep students and faculty informed of current announcements.
+Students can find weekly updated issues online in the student portal.
 Information and announcements published through the NBCommunicator are considered "official notification."